Combined oral contraceptive pill: The menstrual cycle

 Hormonal oral contraceptives (HOCs) interact with hormonal changes in the menstrual cycle in females to prevent ovulation, and hence achieve contraception.
 In a 28-day menstrual cycle, there are the proliferative phase, ovulation, and then the secretory phase.

 Menstruation marks the beginning of proliferative phase in day 1-14.
 In this period, the pituitary gland located near the brain secretes follicle-stimulating hormone (FSH) into the bloodstream to signal the development of follicle in ovary in the female reproductive system.
-While follicle serves as the chamber of ovum development, it secretes Oestrogen, a hormone that not only triggers the thickening of uterine lining in preparation for implantation, but also inhibits the secretion of FSH in pituitary via a negative feedback mechanism.
+While follicle serves as the chamber of ovum development, it secretes estrogen, a hormone that not only triggers the thickening of uterine lining in preparation for implantation, but also inhibits the secretion of FSH in pituitary via a negative feedback mechanism.

-Specifically in ovulation, transient positive feedback by Oestrogen on FSH and Luteinising Hormone (LH) secretion from pituitary is permitted so that the release of mature ovum from follicle is triggered.
+Specifically in ovulation, transient positive feedback by estrogen on FSH and luteinizing hormone (LH) secretion from pituitary is permitted so that the release of mature ovum from follicle is triggered.

-In secretory phase on day 14-28, this follicle then transforms into corpus luteum and continues releasing Oestrogen with Progesterone into bloodstream.
-While Oestrogen and Progesterone primarily aid the maintenance of thickness in uterine lining, the negative feedback in pituitary allows them to inhibit FSH and LH secretion.
-In the absence of LH, corpus luteum degenerates and ultimately causes blood Oestrogen and Progesterone levels to decline.
+In secretory phase on day 14-28, this follicle then transforms into corpus luteum and continues releasing estrogen with progesterone into bloodstream.
+While estrogen and progesterone primarily aid the maintenance of thickness in uterine lining, the negative feedback in pituitary allows them to inhibit FSH and LH secretion.
+In the absence of LH, corpus luteum degenerates and ultimately causes blood estrogen and progesterone levels to decline.
 Without these thickness maintaining agents, uterine lining breaks down and hence the presentation of menstruation.